hgentl/PyPot/README.md

-# Minimal Web Honeypot (Python)
+# PyPot

-A lightweight web honeypot designed to simulate common attack targets and observe real-world probing behaviour on HTTP services.
+PyPot is a simple, lightweight web honeypot designed to simulate common attack targets and observe real-world probing behaviour on HTTP services.

 ---